U.S. Committee for Refugees and Immigrants: Programs and services

+USCRI's Policy and Advocacy Team leads the development of the organization's position on legislation, U.S. and international policies, and the root causes and conditions of crisis, movement, and resettlement for refugees and other displaced populations.
+The team conducts research, writes in-depth, topic-specific issue papers, drafts comments on government regulations, conducts briefings, communicates with the U.S. Government and international organizations, analyzes legal decisions and international instruments, and serves as experts on refugee and immigration issues, concepts, and trends.

+While USCRI no longer publishes the World Refugee Survey, the Policy and Advocacy Team continues to provide updates on country conditions, national and global issues, and analyses of root causes and potential solutions through bi-weekly reports on pressing issues and larger reports based on field research.

 World Refugee Survey

 The World Refugee Survey is an annual USCRI report presenting information on refugees, internally displaced persons and asylum seekers.
 The country-by-country analysis is based on information collected from governments, international organizations, nongovernmental organizations and field visits.
 Each country profiled in the Survey is given a grade.
 Countries are rated according to refugees' enjoyment of rights under the 1951 Convention Relating to the Status of Refugees and are graded on: 1) Refoulement/Physical Protection 2) Freedom of Movement and Residence 3) Detention/Access to Courts 4) Right to Earn a Livelihood and 5) Public Relief and Education.

 On June 19, 2008, the U.S. Committee for Refugees and Immigrants and its research partners released the World Refugee Survey 2008 with events around the world.
 Within the annual publication, USCRI released a list of the Ten Worst Places for Refugees.
 Countries and regions were graded based on their commitment to standards outlined in the 1951 Convention Relating to the Status of Refugees.
 As determined by the committee, the 'Ten Worst Places' were: Bangladesh, China, Europe, Iraq, Kenya, Malaysia, Russia, Sudan, and Thailand.
 Sixty countries hosting the largest numbers of refugees were profiled in the 2008 survey.
 In 2009, the 'Worst Places for Refugees' were South Africa, Gaza, Thailand, Kenya, Malaysia, Egypt and Turkey.

 On June 20, 2008, Deputy Prime Minister Datuk Seri Najib Tun Razak of Malaysia stated, "Malaysia strongly disagrees with the newly released World Refugee Survey 2008."